Guides

 Before you begin, let’s make sure you’re able to access ValidMind:

-Customize your personal user experience within the ValidMind Platform UI:
+Further customize your personal user experience within the ValidMind Platform:

-Use workflows within the platform UI to match your organizational needs for overseeing the review and approval of models throughout the model lifecycle:
+Use workflows within the platform to match your organizational needs for risk management oversight:

 Model inventory

-Use the ValidMind Platform UI model inventory to thoroughly track your models and audit activity:
+Use the ValidMind Platform model inventory to thoroughly track your models and audit activity:

 Model documentation

-Document and test your models in your own model development environment with the ValidMind Developer Framework:
+Then, document and test your models in your own model development environment with the ValidMind Library:

-Work with documentation and customizable templates, and collaborate with model validators all within the ValidMind Platform UI:
+Finally, refine your model documentation, and collaborate with model validators all within the ValidMind Platform:

 Model validation

-Set up validation guidelines and prepare validation reports, work with findings and evidence, and collaborate with model developers within the platform UI:
+Then, prepare validation reports, work with artifacts and evidence, and collaborate with model developers within the ValidMind Platform:

-Review reports or export your documentation for external records:
+Review analytics or export your documents, model inventory, and artifacts for external records:

 Monitoring